 Your veterinarian will probably recommend hospitalization.
-Therapy is dependent upon the severity of the clinical symptoms and is aimed at treating the dehydration, controlling vomiting and diarrhea and preventing secondary infection.
-If bacterial infection and dehydration can be prevented, clinical signs will usually resolve in 2 to 5 days.
+Therapy is dependent upon the severity of the clinical symptoms and is aimed at treating the dehydration, controlling vomiting and diarrhea, and preventing secondary infection.
+If the bacterial infection can be prevented and dehydration treated, clinical signs will usually resolve in 2 to 5 days.
 Therapy may include:

-At home, allow your pet to rest and regain his strength.
+At home, allow your dog to rest and regain his strength.
 Once vomiting and diarrhea have stopped, encourage water intake.
-Offer your pet a small amount of water and a bland diet.
+Offer your dog a small amount of water and a bland diet.
 Your veterinarian may recommend a prescription diet.

 It takes a few days for stools to normalize.
 Nevertheless, it is important that you pick up feces and keep the environment clean.
 It is likely that the feces will contain the virus and other dogs may contract the disease.

 If your dog is not eating or drinking, is continually tired, vomiting and/or still has diarrhea, call your veterinarian.

 Prevention is possible by vaccinating your dog regularly to help prevent infection.
 (NOTE: Immunity to parvovirus develops after infection, but it is necessary to schedule booster immunizations (“shots”) with your veterinarian to protect from other viruses).
 It is now recommended that the last vaccine in the puppy series be at approximately 20 weeks.
 Previously the last vaccine for parvovirus was recommended closer to 16 weeks.